tableau/tabcmd/docs/tabcmd2_cmd.md

 <div class="alert alert-info"><strong>Notes:</strong>

 * This method will fail and result in an error if your Server Administrator has disabled the RunNow setting for the site.
-For more information, see Tableau Server Settings(Link opens in a new window).
+For more information, see [Tableau Server Settings](https://help.tableau.com/current/server/en-us/maintenance_set.htm).
 * You can use tabcmd2 to refresh supported data sources that are hosted in the cloud.
 For example, SQL Server, MySQL, PostgreSQL on a cloud platform; Google Analytics; and so on.
-* To refresh on-premises data with tabcmd, the data source must be a type that can be configured for Tableau Bridge Recommended schedules.
+* To refresh on-premises data with tabcmd, the data source must be a type that can be configured for Tableau Bridge [Recommended schedules](https://help.tableau.com/current/online/en-us/to_sync_schedule.htm).
 For all other data sources that connect to on-premises data, you can use Bridge or the command-line data extract utility.
-Learn more at Use Bridge to Keep Data Fresh and Automate Extract Refresh Tasks from the Command Line.</div>
+Learn more at [Use Bridge to Keep Data Fresh](https://help.tableau.com/current/online/en-us/qs_refresh_local_data.htm) and [Automate Extract Refresh Tasks from the Command Line](https://help.tableau.com/current/online/en-us/to_refresh_extract_commandline.htm).</div>

 ## Examples